carlosiglezb/bumpybot/README.md

 On BumpyBot computer run
 `sudo wifi_mode.sh`

-For wireless connection, make sure to conenct your remote computer to the hcrlab2 wireless network.
+For wireless connection, make sure to connect your remote computer to the hcrlab2 wireless network.
 You may access the BumpyBot computer by `ssh hcrl-bumpybot@192.168.52.35`